-\section{Gravitational Lensing}
+\section{GRAVITATIONAL LENSING}

-\subsection{Orthonormal Tetrad and the Angles on the Observer's Celestial Sphere}
+\subsection{Orthonormal tetrad and the angles on the observer's celestial sphere}

 The ultimate goal of theoretical predictions is to be verified by observations.
 In astronomy these observations are performed using telescopes on Earth's surface or in orbits around Earth.
-For astronomical observations it is a common standard to take the target of the observation as centre of the image and then divide the sky using a coordinate grid whose angular coordinates are measured from the target.
-Therefore, it will make our results much easier comparable to astronomical observations when we adapt this approach to our theoretical predictions. \\ For achieving this goal we first introduce a stationary observer at coordinates $(x_{O}^{\mu})=(t_{O},r_{O},\vartheta_{O},\varphi_{O})$ in the domain of outer communication between photon sphere and infinity or cosmological horizon for the (charged) NUT metric and the (charged) NUT-de Sitter metric, respectively.
+For astronomical observations it is a common standard to take the target of the observation as the center of the image and then divide the sky using a coordinate grid whose angular coordinates are measured from the target.
+Therefore, it will make our results much easier comparable to astronomical observations when we adapt this approach to our theoretical predictions. \\ For achieving this goal we first introduce a stationary observer at coordinates $(x_{O}^{\mu})=(t_{O},r_{O},\vartheta_{O},\varphi_{O})$ in the domain of outer communication between photon sphere and infinity or cosmological horizon for the (charged) NUT metric and the (charged) NUT--de Sitter metric, respectively.
 Here, the symmetries of the spacetimes allow us to set $t_{O}=0$ and $\varphi_{O}=0$.
-Now we choose the black hole as target of our observation.
-In the next step we introduce an orthonormal tetrad $e_{0}$, $e_{1}$, $e_{2}$ and $e_{3}$ as illustrated in Fig.~4 following the apporach of Grenzebach, Perlick and L\"{a}mmerzahl \cite{Grenzebach2015a}
+Now we choose the black hole as the target of our observation.
+In the next step we introduce an orthonormal tetrad $e_{0}$, $e_{1}$, $e_{2}$, and $e_{3}$ as illustrated in Fig.~4 following the approach of Grenzebach \emph{et al.} \cite{Grenzebach2015a}:

-where $e_{0}$ is the four velocity vector of the observer.
+where $e_{0}$ is the four-velocity vector of the observer.
 Now we introduce latitude and longitude coordinates $\Sigma$ and $\Psi$ such that the latitude $\Sigma$ is measured from $e_{3}$ and the longitude $\Psi$ is measured from $e_{1}$ in the direction of $e_{2}$.
 In the next step we have to relate the three constants of motion $E$, $L_{z}$ and $K$ to the angular coordinates on the observer's celestial sphere.
-For this purpose let us consider the tangent vector of a light ray in Mino parameterisation
+For this purpose let us consider the tangent vector of a light ray in Mino parametrization:

 At the position of the observer we can also write the tangent vector of the light ray in terms of the orthonormal tetrad and the angles $\Sigma$ and $\Psi$ on the observer's celestial sphere as